A helping hand to be smoke-free

 - For every person that dies, another 30 will be living with a serious illness caused by smoking

-- The addictive substance in tobacco smoke is Nicotine.
-Nicotine has feel-good effects in the brain including feelings of calm and relaxation
+- The addictive substance in tobacco smoke is nicotine.
+Nicotine has feel-good effects in the brain including feelings of calm and relaxation, but this leads to a powerful dependence on nicotine

 - Smoking tobacco delivers a fast and strong hit of nicotine to the brain and creates a very powerful addiction to cigarettes